Agents & Enrichment Loops

 The tags.catalog topic is configured with log compaction, which means Kafka will keep only the latest message for each key.
 Since we use a single key (all), the topic effectively stores just the current state of all tags.

-When a new enricher instance starts up, it subscribes to both topics:
+When a new enricher instance starts up, it subscribes to both its work topic and the tags catalog:

 // From: stream-agents/scripts/agent_enricher.ts

-By reading fromBeginning, it rebuilds its local tag catalog before processing any events.
+By reading fromBeginning, it rebuilds its local tag catalog before processing any work.
 This ensures tag consistency even after restarts.

 The Enrichment Pipeline